-There’s no better time than now than to get your kids in the water so they can practice those strokes and kicks.
+There’s no better time than now to get your kids in the water (in an indoor pool, of course) so they can practice those strokes and kicks.
 Whether you have a mermaid in the making or a kitty that needs to get more comfortably in the water, swim lessons are the ideal way to dive into the season.
 From community lessons to private one-on-ones, here are the classes that will make your starfish shine.

 British Swim School